 32. Conduct gummy bear experiments.

-Watch what happens when you soak gummy bears in liquid over a period of days.
-Find the full experiment—complete with freebie handout—here on the Second Grade Shuffle.
+In the category of snackable tips for teaching 2nd grade … watch what happens when you soak gummy bears in liquid over a period of days.
+Find the full experiment—complete with freebie handout—on the blog. —Second Grade Shuffle

 33. Introduce your second graders to American Symbols.